Assisted delivery with forceps

 - There may be bleeding inside the baby's head.
 This is more serious, but very rare.

 Most of these risks are not severe.
-When properly used, forceps and vacuum extractor rarely cause lasting problems.
+When properly used, forceps rarely cause lasting problems.

 Nielsen PE, Deering SH, Galan HL.
 Operative vaginal delivey.
 In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies .
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 14.